wyattj37/new-blog/content/posts/crack.md

 The system with the error maintains the average intersection rate of the system without error!
 By introducing some Gaussian noise, the intersection rate can be roughly maintained while removing all of the even/odd step bias.
 It simultaneously acts randomly and periodically!

 # Back to Fair Stepping
 Ultimately, this is good news for two reasons.
-First, it is a pretty interesting result about you can use noise to remove some bias from a system while maintaining its core periodicity.
+First, it is a pretty interesting result about how you can use noise to remove some bias from a system while maintaining its core periodicity.
 Second, it's good for those inclined to step fairly on cracks.
 With only a small amount of variance in your gait, which I assume most people have, you can be confident that the dispersion of crack-steps will be equal between feet - even in a moderate sample size.